openstack-archive/fuel-plugin-cinder-netapp/doc/source/description.rst

 Features
 --------
-* Clustered Data ONTAP as a backend for Cinder with NFS or iSCSI data-transfer protocols
+* Clustered Data ONTAP/ONTAP 9 as a backend for Cinder with NFS or iSCSI data-transfer protocols
 * Data ONTAP 7-Mode as a backend for Cinder with NFS or iSCSI data-transfer protocols
 * E-Series or EF-Series as a backend for Cinder with iSCSI data-transfer protocol
 * Supports Cinder multibackend